Racing Club Albi XIII: History

+The club won the Lord Derby Cup in 1974 and won the league championship for a fifth time in 1977.

-Since then the club have not fared too well they have won the championship and cup once each, in 1977 and 1974 respectively.
-The club withdrew from the Elite One Championship at the end of season 2007-08 due to financial reasons but in 2014-15 they won the Elite Two Championship and returned to the top flight finishing a creditable 5th in 2015–16.
+The club withdrew from the Elite One Championship at the end of the 2007–08 season due to financial reasons but in 2014–15 they won the Elite Two Championship and returned to the top flight finishing a creditable 5th in 2015–16.

+In the 2024–25 season, Albi won the Super XIII title by defeating AS Carcassone 26–16 in the final.

 The club currently runs youth sides and a ladies team.